 Professor Tabrizi’s clinical research interests are in neurogenetics and particulary Huntington’s disease (HD), where she has a major clinical research initiative in her HD clinic towards the identification of surrogate biomarkers of disease progression as an aid to development of therapeutics; she is currently using proteomics, metabonomics, microarray and imaging techniques amongst others to aid the identification of biomarkers in HD.
 For full details see her HD research website at www.hdresearch.ucl.ac.uk

-Professor Tabrizi is a brilliant and inspiring speaker and her talk will appeal to all – from medical students to senior academics, and from basic scientists to clinicians.
-Everybody is welcome and we look forward to seeing you there!
+Professor Tabrizi is a brilliant and inspiring speaker and her talk appealed to all – from medical students to senior academics, and from basic scientists to clinicians.

-We are delighted to welcome Professor Moira Whyte who will be visiting on Thursday 3rd November to give the DCAT Annual Lecture “How does oxygen regulate inflammation and host defence?”
+We were delighted to welcome Professor Moira Whyte who visited on Thursday 3 November to give the DCAT Annual Lecture “How does oxygen regulate inflammation and host defence?”
 Moira, is a professor of Respiratory Medicine at the University of Edinburgh and Director of the MRC/University of Edinburgh Centre for Inflammation Research (www.cir.ed.ac.uk/investigator/Professor-Moira-Whyte) and has a longstanding interest in developing clinical academic careers.
 She is Chair of the MRC Clinical Training and Careers Panel and was previously a member of the Wellcome Trust Clinical Interest Group and Chair of the Starter Grants for Clinical Lecturers Panel.
 She is Director of the Edinburgh Clinical Academic Training (ECAT) Programme and was recently appointed Head of Edinburgh Medical School.

 Moira’s research interests have focussed on molecular mechanisms of innate immune cell apoptosis in the context both of chronic inflammatory lung disease and of host defence against bacterial infection.
 These are areas of major therapeutic challenge with no effective therapies for persistent neutrophilic inflammation and with strategies to manipulate host immune responses to pathogens having exciting potential for treatment of antibiotic-resistance infection.